onintzezaballa/ProbGenerativeModel/README.md

-# A Probabilistic Generative Model for Learning the Progression Patterns of Treatments
+# Learning the Progression Patterns of Treatments using a Probabilistic Generative Model

 [![License-MIT](https://img.shields.io/badge/License-MIT-red)](/LICENSE) [![Made-with-R](https://img.shields.io/badge/Made%20with-R-blue)](/GenerativeModel) [![Ask Me Anything !](https://img.shields.io/badge/Ask%20me-anything-1abc9c.svg)](#contact)

-This repository contains the code developed for the paper "A Probabilistic Generative Model for Learning the Progression Patterns of Treatments".
-The proposed generative model discovers patterns of progression in sequences of medical actions of variable length.
-In particular, the model considers that a sequence of actions has an associated hierarchical structure of latent variables that both classifies the sequences based on their evolution over time, and segments the sequences in different progression stages.
-An Expectation-Maximization algorithm is used to recover the original model underlying the data.
+This repository contains the code developed for the paper "Learning the Progression Patterns of Treatments using a Probabilistic Generative Model".
+This paper presents a probabilistic generative model of treatments that are described in terms of sequences of medical activities of variable length.
+The main objective is to identify distinct subtypes of treatments for a given disease, and discovering their development and progression.
+To this end, the model considers that a sequence of actions has an associated hierarchical structure of latent variables that both classifies the sequences based on their evolution over time, and segments the sequences into different progression stages.
+The learning procedure of the model is performed with the Expectation-Maximization algorithm that considers the exponential number of configurations of the latent variables and is efficiently solved with a method based on dynamic programming.
+The evaluation of the model is twofold: first, we use synthetic data to demonstrate that the learning procedure allows the generative model underlying the data to be recovered; we further assess the potential of our model to provide treatment classification and staging information in real-world data.

 It is a free R code that is under [MIT License](/LICENSE).